aldec/TySOM/README.md

 A collection of configuration platforms for Xilinx SDx tool that help customers use Aldec TySOM board with SDx to accelerate algorithms in Zynq FPGA chip.

+> Note: Provided SDx platfors use Chroma Resampler and On-Screen Display IP cores from LogicCORE.
+This is why additional licenses are required.